timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-10-19
+# Objectives for Today 2022-10-20

-- Finish the How To Promo video for ShadowGhostPro, add annotations/zooms/cleanup.
+- Finish the How To Promo video for ShadowGhostPro.
-- Research where to create some buzz for ShadowGhostPro, this is a little niche...
+- Research/brainstorm where to create some buzz for ShadowGhostPro, this is a little niche...
-- Arting a ShadowGhostPro logo, probably on the art station?
+- Create content to broadcast / share ShadowGhostPro...
-- YouTube video scripts and/or articles.
+- Writing YouTube video scripts and/or articles.
+- Minor chance, but possibly attempting a Blender How-To video.